What Are the Early Signs of Gum Disease

 Establishing Ongoing Preventive Care

 Once you’ve addressed active gum disease, maintaining healthy gums requires commitment to ongoing preventive care.
-Continue excellent daily oral hygiene without becoming complacent when symptoms resolve.
-Schedule regular dental cleanings every six months, or more frequently (every three to four months) if you’ve had periodontal disease, as professional removal of plaque and tartar prevents disease recurrence.
+Regular dental checkups and professional cleanings every 6 months, or every 3-4 months if you’ve had periodontal disease, prevent disease recurrence.
 Regular examinations allow early detection if disease returns, enabling prompt intervention before significant damage occurs.
-View gum disease prevention as a lifelong commitment rather than a temporary fix, understanding that the bacteria causing periodontal disease are always present in your mouth and require consistent control to prevent problems.

 Conclusion